Insights from Generative Modeling for Neural Video Compression: Introduction

-Fourth, also from the perspective of generative modeling, we present variable bit-rate versions of our models, i.e., training a single encoder and decoder that works at different points on the rate-distortion curves.
-This step is considered important towards making neural coding schemes practical.
+\C{Finally}, also from the perspective of generative modeling, we present variable bitrate versions of our models, i.e., training a single encoder and decoder that works at different points on the rate-distortion curves.
+This step is considered important for making neural coding schemes practical.
 Our experiments show that the difference in rate-distortion performance of variable bitrate models and models tuned to individual bit rates depends on the model complexity.

-Finally, we also provide a new full-resolution Youtube dataset\footnote{\url{https://github.com/privateyoung/Youtube-NT}} to the community that links to training data through scripts.
-This dataset complements existing data such as Vimeo-90k \cite{xue2019video} and contributes to standardized testing of video compression methods on high-resolution content.

 Our paper is structured as follows.
 We establish our viewpoint and model improvements in Section~\ref{sec:method-journal}, discuss related work in Section~\ref{sec:related-work}, and present experiments in Section~\ref{sec:experiments}.
 Conclusions are provided in Section~\ref{sec: discussion}.